NHOQA/TD-XPAH-HaLow-Mesh/README.md

 Once thhose pre-requisites are done, set up Pi as follows

-1. Create dhcp server for bridge. the file etho.network should be placed in etc/systemd/network
+1. Create dhcp server for bridge. the file eth0.network should be placed in etc/systemd/network
-2. Full_mesh.sh contents should be saved on pi. adjust mesh name, interface names and IP address to fit your wishes
+2. Full_mesh.sh contents should be saved on Pi.
+Adjust mesh name, interface names and IP address to fit your wishes
 3. Run full_mesh.sh (will need to run "sudo chmod +x full_mesh.sh" first to make the script executable)
 4. Plug EUD into pi via ethernet port.